-For example, you might expect every Asian to be good at math, Fortune 500 CEOs as tall, white men and good singers to be beautiful.
-That last one comes from the music industry artificially pushing any singers visual image during performances, on album covers and in music videos, until we ultimately believed all singers to be beautiful.
+For example, you might expect every Asian to be good at math, Fortune 500 CEOs as tall, white men, and good singers to be beautiful.
+That last one comes from the music industry.
+They artificially push a singer’s visual image during performances, on album covers, and in music videos.
+Until we start believing all singers to be beautiful.

 But if you’re an agent for a record label, that’s a problem.
 You’re supposed to find the best singers, not models.
-In this case it’s good to create your own screens and filters, to keep the irrelevant information (here: looks) from ever reaching your brain in the first place.
+In this case, it’s good to create your own screens and filters.
+That’s how you keep irrelevant information (here: looks) from ever reaching your brain in the first place.

 For example, the casting show “The Voice” has judges in chairs, their backs turned to the stage, so the only information they get from the singer is what their voice sounds like.
 If they like what they hear, they can hit a button and turn around, automatically confirming they’d like to have the singer on their team.

 So if music agents just scout talent based on audio samples, they’ll probably make much better decisions.
-Think through your own life and you’ll surely come across one or two areas, where your decisions are usually heavily biased, because of ancient prejudices you hold.
+Think through your own life.
+You’ll surely come across one or two areas where your decisions are heavily biased because of ancient prejudices you hold.
 Try to think of a few screens and filters you could use to make sure you only get those relevant 40% of information.

 Another fascinating book by Malcolm Gladwell.
 Packed with examples, Blink makes a good case for why we should probably listen to our gut more often than we allow ourselves to.

 The summary provides a good recollection of the ark of the book, but of course skips plenty of the examples.
-It’s still a great introductory read to the topic, so you can confidently check it out before committing to reading the entire book.
+It’s still a great introductory read to the topic.
+You can confidently check it out before committing to reading the entire book.